 The Scouring Method

 The second method uses brute force.
-This involves scouring the scum off with baking soda sprayed with castile soap household cleaner.
+This involves scouring the scum off with baking soda sprayed with Castile Soap Household Cleaner.
 (Wait!
 Spraying soap scum with soap?
 I know it sounds like this will compound the problem.
 I’ll get to that.)
-To do this, I spray the sink or tub with my Antibacterial Bathroom castile soap spray.
+To do this, I spray the sink or tub with my Antibacterial Bathroom Castile Soap Household Cleaner spray.
 Then, I sprinkle a cupful of baking soda liberally on the sink or tub.
 With a washcloth, scrub all the surfaces and rinse with very hot water.